 Email your paper(s) (adhering to the Submission Guidelines below) as a Microsoft Word document to firstname.lastname@example.org.
 (If submitting more than one paper, please include each as a separate document.)
 Subject line should read “Submission – [Author’s name(s)]”.

 Please make sure the work adheres to the following guidelines.
 A student may submit up to 2 articles (a maximum of one article per author will be selected).
 All submissions must follow UBC’s procedures regarding academic integrity.

 - The submission has not been previously published, nor is it before another journal for consideration [though papers written for a class are alright!].

 - The submission file is in Microsoft Word document file format.

-- Based on typical length of our previous publications, we suggest the length of the submission as being somewhere between 15-25 pages, not including a title page and references.
-However, will absolutely consider, and encourage you to submit, any papers that fall outside of these length guidelines.
+- Based on typical length of our previous publications, we suggest the length of the submission as being somewhere between 12-25 pages, not including a title page and references.
+However, we will *absolutely* consider and encourage you to submit any papers that fall outside of these length guidelines.

 - The text adheres to American Psychological Association (APA) guidelines.
 For reference, please see here.
 If citations are not in APA format and the work is selected for publication, the author must convert the work to APA format before publication.

 - Include an abstract that is limited to 2,000 characters.
 For examples of previously published papers, please see the online versions of Sojourners Volumes 1, 2, 3/4, 5, 6/7, 8, 9, 10, 11.

 - The article can be submitted for consideration no more than two years after the author’s completion of their undergraduate degree.
 The article itself, however, must have been written during the author’s undergraduate degree.
 There are no other faculty or specialization limits in submitting a paper (i.e. the author need not be, or have been, involved in a Sociology Major/Minor/Honours/Etc., in order to submit an article).